 You may arrange for your personal vehicle to be shuttled to the take-out as an option to limit time spent in vans or buses with other people.
 Please contact River Runners Transport to arrange this.

 - Skilled professional guide service

-- Sleep kit: Sleep kits consist of a sleeping bag with sheet liner, a deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase) Please note that we recommend bringing your own in an attempt to limit exposure to infectious disease.
+- Sleep kit: Sleep kits consist of a sleeping bag with sheet liner, a deluxe 3-inch thick air-filled sleeping pad, ground tarp, pillow and pillowcase)

 - All meals from lunch on day 1 through lunch on the last day

 - 6 nights catered camping

 - Two waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
 Your sleeping bag and pad will come already packed in one of the two waterproof bags.
 Your remaining gear, therefore, must fit in one

 - One small waterproof bag for camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L)